 Steer clear of these common errors when using your homemade ice gel pack:

 - Icing an injury too long: Because ice constricts the blood vessels, it can reduce the blood flow to the injured area and slow the healing process.
 Apply the ice pack for no more than 10 minutes at a time.

-- Applying ice directly to bare skin: Done incorrectly, ice may cause frostbite and damage to the delicate tissues of the skin.
+- Applying ice directly to bare skin: Used incorrectly, ice may cause frostbite and damage to the delicate tissues of the skin.
 Sewing cloth sleeves to your gel ice pack—to insert between the ice pack and your skin—can help you avoid injury.